-This CB-PD Module may produce products and services that can be closely and continuously linked to the needs and values of their Customers.
+This CB-PD Module may produce products and services values of their Customers.
 The resulting Customer Directed Products (CPD) become the joint creations of Customers and Vendors.
 New preferences, product features, and Customer capabilities could be developed by this partnership.